erikpukinskis/confgen/README.md

 - **Won't** work with anything other than JavaScript.
 I want the list of presets to stay relatively manageable

-### Probably will happen

-- [x] Collect up the NPM packages to install them all at once (will be a bit faster)
-- [x] Add a mega `yarn all the things` that does the whole build, linting, formatting, type checking, and test which is nice to do before a deploy
-- [x] We should probably have some tests!
-- [x] ~Use https://www.npmjs.com/package/@rollup/plugin-typescript or https://github.com/ezolenko/rollup-plugin-typescript2 instead of tsc to generate types.
-Right now, tsc is just generating a .d.ts for every ts file, and these have path aliases and stuff in them that don't work after build.
-Maybe the rollup plugin will be smarter?~ Edit: Turns out the simplest way to do this is just use [tsc-alias](https://www.npmjs.com/package/tsc-alias).
-All that other stuff is insanely complex (ttypescript seems like a real hack).
-- [x] Add Apollo Client query type generation
-- [x] Add `else exit 1;` to the celebrations
-- [x] Lint should not fail on an empty project
-- [x] Add githubPkg:scope preset
-- [x] Don't add a project, and don't put \*.js in ignorePatterns unless in TypeScript mode
-- [ ] Add launch.json for vitest debugging
-- [x] Allow global options to come before builds
-- [ ] Runs without a package.json
-- [ ] Consider removing @typescript-eslint/no-misused-promises override in react code
-- [ ] Automatically add parserOptions.project: tsconfig.json when using the react preset
-- [x] Add an easy way to do preset arg validation
-- [ ] Add eslint-plugin-simple-import-sort
-- [ ] Use `"@typescript-eslint/no-duplicate-imports": ["error"]` instead of `"no-duplicate-imports": "off"` in TypeScript mode
-- [ ] Do import type { foo } from 'bar' in most places since eslint does that when it autofixes
-- [ ] Sort scripts
-- [ ] Remove and ban .. in import paths
-- [ ] Don't add a demo test file if there already is a .test.ts file
-- [ ] Don't add react demo test file if react preset isn't used
-- [ ] Add debug:test and debug:start commands
-- [ ] Add watch:test, watch:build, watch:generate, and watch commands
-- [ ] Include graphql.vscode-graphql extension when... well we don't have an apollo preset anymore, so just when we include codegen?
-- [ ] Add `"@typescript-eslint/no-floating-promises": ["error"]` and `"parserOptions": { "project": ["./tsconfig.json"] }` as needed
-- [ ] Enable `"typescript.tsserver.experimental.enableProjectDiagnostics": true`?
-- [x] Turn post-confgen prettier on again
-- [x] Don't bump packages every time you run confgen
-- [ ] See if pnpm can speed up tests
-- [x] Maybe don't allow extra random commands in `yarn build`.
-Just start over each confgen?
-- [ ] Rename `check` to `validate` so we can have a `yarn validate` command
-- [ ] Use ~ instead of @

 ### Might happen

-- Update a section in the README
 - Adding an init command that lets you check off which presets you want
 - Adding a system notification when commands have finished
 - PM2 preset